External Competitions

 • Vis International Commercial Arbitration Moot Court

-In addition to fielding the course-related moot court teams listed above, the Law School sends students to several prestigious and competitive national tournaments.
-Applications for these teams are due in the spring of the preceding year.
+The Law School sends students to several prestigious and competitive national international tournaments.
 These teams are supervised and coached by Prof. Lane McFadden alongside faculty advisors who are experts in the subject-matter of the tournament.
-These competitions include the:
+Applications are due in two stages.
+For the following competitions, applications were due on April 17, 2024:

 • Miller National Environmental Law Moot Court Competition at Pace University